 Why pressure can

-Other people can to save money and some do it because their grandmothers canned food and they want to carry the tradition.
+Other people can food in order to save money and some do it because their grandmother canned food and they want to carry the tradition.

 No matter the reason you want to can, there are several things you must know about safe home canning.